UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Example_Jobscripts.md

 # (must be an integer followed by M, G, or T)
 #$ -l mem=1G

-# Request 15 gigabyte of TMPDIR space (default is 10 GB - remove if cluster is diskless)
-#$ -l tmpfs=15G

 # Set the name of the job.
 #$ -N Multi-threaded_Job